 Text Material

-Before we start our Blueprint we need to make a new material for its text readout component.
-This material will be a close copy of the text render material Unreal uses by default, but we’ll be modifying it to always face the camera.
+Before we start our Blueprint we need to make a new Material asset for its text readout component.
+This Material will be a close copy of the text render Material Unreal uses by default, but we’re modifying it to always face the camera.
 This step could be done at any time (or even skipped, really) but it’s best to get it out of the way now.

-The second change will be to create an ‘AlignMeshToTheCamera’ function and two vector3 values.
+The second change will be to create an AlignMeshToTheCamera function and two vector3 values.
 This function will alter the vertices of the mesh its applied to so it it always faces the camera.
-The default settings makes it present the mesh at the wrong angle, so we need to tweak it a little.
+The default settings will make it present the mesh at the wrong angle, so we need to tweak it a little.

 Plug your vectors into Custom Object Basis 2 & 3 (1 can stay default), and set them to (1,0,0) and (0,-1,0) respectively.
 What this does is switch the (now inverted) Y and Z axes to change the aligned rotation so we can read the text properly.

-Once you’ve got your enum and your text material, we’re going to create a new Blueprint class.
-We’re going to select ‘Actor’ as its parent class because we want it to be a simple object with a transform that we can drag and drop into the scene.
-I named mine BP_MeasuringTool.
+Now you’ve got your enum and your text Material it’s time to create a new Blueprint class.
+We’re going to select Actor as its parent class because we want it to be a simple object with a transform that we can drag and drop into the scene.
+I named mine BP_MeasuringTool because I’m super creative.

 Open up your new Blueprint and add the following components:

-We need text render components to output the distance value of our spline in a legible format.
-Name one of these Value, and the other Distance. - Billboard
+We need Text Render Components to output the distance value of our spline in a legible format.
+Name one of these Value, and the other Distance.

-The billboard isn’t strictly necessary.
-It’s just for show.
-That said, it helps pick out the Measuring Tool from the background, and makes the whole thing look a little more professional.
+The Billboard Component isn’t strictly necessary, it’s just for show.
+That said, it helps pick out the Measuring Tool from the background, and makes the whole thing look a little more slick.

 When you’ve added the components, click and drag the billboard to the top of the hierarchy to make it the parent component of your actor, and likewise parent your Distance text render to Value.
 Your Blueprint layout should look like this.